Nallamilliveerraghavareddy/mapthon/README.md

 osm-leaderboard
 =====

 Deploy this web application written in python-flask to organize OpenStreetMap Mapathon.
-This application was primarily written for [swecha] to organize one such [OSM mapathon](http://osm-leaderboard.fsftn.org).
+This application was primarily written for [FSFTN](https://fsftn.org) to organize one such [OSM mapathon](http://osm-leaderboard.fsftn.org).

 Note: **Python 3.6** is required to run the `background_runner.py` file as it is written **asynchronously** using the Python's new famous standard library called `asyncio` and `aiohttp`.
 At the time of writing this document, python3.6 has to be manually compiled from source code.
 Compiling python from source is not a daunting task, if you installed the dependent libraraies properly.